jamesnight1994/sdk-for-cognito-lambda-client/README.md

 # Introduction

 This npm package helps us interact with various workflows in deployed on AWS lambda.
-These lambda functions work with variouse AWS reeources such as cognito
+These lambda functions work with variouse AWS reeources such as Cognito and AWS(SNS)

 # Contents